 Walnut Brownies

-These flourless chocolate walnut brownies are a taste and texture lovers dream- A gooey, fudgy brownie, loaded with chopped walnuts!
-They are low carb, healthy and sugar free- despite being rich and decadent tasting!
+These flourless chocolate walnut brownies are a taste and texture lovers’ dream- A gooey, fudgy brownie, loaded with chopped walnuts!
 Made in one bowl and ready in under 30 minutes!

 I often get asked how to add walnuts to brownies or brownie mix, and it is as easy as adding chocolate chip or other mix-ins!

 • Cocoa Powder.
-A good quality cocoa powder provides an extra richness and delicious chocolate flavor.
-For a darker taste, use dark cocoa powder.
+A good quality unsweetened cocoa powder provides an extra richness and delicious chocolate flavor.
+For a darker taste, I like to use dark cocoa powder (sometimes referred to as black cocoa powder).

-• Butter.
-Room temperature butter is best, as it will melt much better with the chocolate.
+• Unsalted butter.
+Room-temperature butter is best, as it will melt much better with the chocolate.
 You CAN substitute this for coconut oil.

 • Walnuts.
 Unsalted, raw walnuts are best.
 Be sure to roughly chop them to ensure they are evenly distributed.